laterrea/CBSim/README.md

-# CBSim: Carnot Battery Simulator
+# CBSim - Carnot Battery Simulator

 The Carnot Battery Simulator (CBSim) provides thermodynamic models for different Carnot batteries.
 It can be used to carry out energy and exergy analyses.